 Establishing the outer limits of space through the use of gateway features lets users know they’ve entered a unique space.
 Architectural elements, such as columns or decorative fencing, are often used to help define a space.
 Specialty wayfinding signs, such as the ones found within Iowa City’s Riverside Drive Streetscape, let people know what services and attractions an area offers.
 They also provide an opportunity to use branding and color to reaffirm the identity and theme of the area.

 4. User Amenities Draw People to Public Places

 With a focus on user needs, you can incorporate different amenities into a streetscape that will encourage people to stay longer and increase their enjoyment of the area.
-Defining how the space will be used is key, and it’s important to program a space for each type of activity.
+Defining how the space will be used is key, and it’s important to program space for each type of activity.
 Providing a canopy through a mix of tree plantings, awnings, and overhead structures offers relief from the elements while defining the space in three dimensions and separating different traffic zones.
 Outdoor seating also encourages people to stay longer and can help support local businesses.
-Seating can take many different forms, including benches, seat walls, tables and chairs.
+Seating can take many different forms, including benches, seat walls, tables, and chairs.
 Trash receptacles, wayfinding signage, bike racks, and bike maintenance stations provide site amenities for people to use while they enjoy an area.
 Best of all, any of these design elements will support whatever programming is being developed for the space.

 Gaining Local Support & Funding for Placed-Based Development

 The aforementioned principles can be used to shape communities into better places.
 This in turn creates a vibrant community where residents not only have the option to, but also want to live, work, play, and interact.